 Donnie Darko is a 2001 American dark fantasy film written and directed by Richard Kelly.
-The film depicts the adventures of the title character as he seeks the meaning and significance behind his troubling Doomsday-related visions.
+The plot depicts the adventures of the title character as he seeks the meaning and significance behind his troubling Doomsday-related visions.

-Jake Gyllenhaal, Drew Barrymore (Scream), Patrick Swayze, Maggie Gyllenhaal, Noah Wyle, Jena Malone, and Mary McDonnell.
+The movie stars Jake Gyllenhaal, Drew Barrymore (Scream), Patrick Swayze, Maggie Gyllenhaal, Noah Wyle, Jena Malone, and Mary McDonnell.

-Budgeted with $4.5 million and filmed over the course of 28 days, it initially grossed just under $7.7 million world-wide.
+Budgeted with $4.5 million and filmed over the course of twenty-eight days, it initially grossed just under $7.7 million worldwide.
 The limited U.S. release of the film occurred during the month after the September 11 attacks.
 It was subsequently held back for almost a year for international release.
 Since then, the film has developed a large cult following, resulting in the release of a 20 minutes longer director’s cut.

 On October 2, 1988, Donnie Darko (Jake Gyllenhaal), a troubled teenager is awakened and led outside by a figure in a monstrous rabbit costume, who introduces himself as “Frank” and tells him the world will end at a specific time in 28 days.
 At dawn, Donnie returns home to find a jet engine has crashed into his bedroom.
 His older sister, Elizabeth (Maggie Gyllenhaal), informs him the FAA investigators do not know where it came from.

-Donnie tells his psychotherapist, Doctor Thurman (Katharine Ross), about his continuing visits from Frank.
+Donnie tells his psychotherapist, Dr Thurman (Katharine Ross), about his continuing visits from Frank.
 Acting under Frank’s influence, he floods his school by damaging a water main.
 He also begins dating new student Gretchen Ross (Jena Malone), who has moved to town with her mother under a new identity to escape her violent stepfather.

 Gym teacher Kitty Farmer (Beth Grant) blames the flooding on the influence of the short story “The Destructors”, assigned by dedicated English teacher Karen Pomeroy (Drew Barrymore), and begins teaching attitude lessons taken from motivational speaker Jim Cunningham (Patrick Swayze).
-Donnie asks his science teacher, Doctor Kenneth Monnitoff (Noah Wyle), about time travel after Frank brings up the topic, and is given the book The Philosophy of Time Travel, written by Roberta Sparrow (Patience Cleveland), a former science teacher at the school who is now a seemingly senile old woman.
+Donnie asks his science teacher, Dr Kenneth Monnitoff (Noah Wyle), about time travel after Frank brings up the topic, and is given the book The Philosophy of Time Travel, written by Roberta Sparrow (Patience Cleveland), a former science teacher at the school who is now a seemingly senile old woman.

 When police find evidence of a child abuse operation in the house’s remains, Cunningham is arrested.
 During a hypnotherapy session, Donnie confesses his crimes and says that Frank will soon kill someone…